Early History

 Stratford Landing Development

-Development of Stratford Landing began in 1956 by a Long Island builders Ernest C. Beck and Walter Beck.
+Development of Stratford Landing was then taken up in 1956 by a Long Island builders Ernest C. Beck and Walter Beck.
 Sales were handled by The Stratford Realty Company.
 The newspaper article below announces the first 110 homes.
 Interestingly, the article claims that George Washington had built “a small community of slave dwellings and barns to serve his original river farm” and that he “made periodic trips across Little Hunting Creek on horseback through the heavily wooded land on which the Stratford Landing homes will rise”.

 In 1957 more houses were completed, as well as utilities and paved roads leading in.